Literature: The Woman in Black

 adaptation and a (still-running) 1989 stage adaptation.
 The story centers on a young solicitor, Arthur Kipps, who goes to a small market town on the east coast of Britain to attend to the funeral of Mrs Alice Drablow, an elderly widow who lived alone in solitary Eel Marsh House.
 She lived in a house isolated on an isle that is inaccessible for most of the day when the causeway floods.
 Oh, and it is haunted by her sister and mother of her adopted son (who died in an accident while still very young) Jennet.
 Whenever she is seen, a child dies.

 Kipps is left a nervous wreck and returns to London to his fiancée.

 The stage play has a different slant, in order to keep the budget low and to be able to do it as a two-hander play, it is instead portrayed as an elderly Kipps employing an actor to help him get the story across to his family.

-The stage play adaptation has now been going on for 20 years at the Fortune theater, making it the longest-running thriller in London's West End (at, co-incidentally, the West End's smallest theater).
+The stage play adaptation has now been going on for 20 years at the Fortune Theatre, making it the longest-running thriller in London's West End (at, co-incidentally, the West End's smallest theatre).
 This play is a favourite of school drama trips, making sure the audience usually has a group of easily startled kids who will scream in all the right places...

 In 2012, Hammer Films